 - Callers in the United States: (703) 988-7107

-- The Call Center will be open to callers from 9:00am to 9:00pm, Monday through Friday, Ukraine time.
-The U.S. number will be available from 7:00am to 3:00pm EST, Monday through Friday.
+The U.S. number will be available from 7:00am to 3:00pm Eastern Time, Monday through Friday.
 No Personal Identification Number (PIN) or fee payment is required to call.

 Customer Service Statement

 The Department of State manages the visa process strictly but fairly in order to best protect the United States.
 We are committed to the essential openness for which the United States has always been known.
 Travel to the United States is welcomed and encouraged.